Modified Savings & Debt sheet to see if you're on track

 To:

-That assigns the ‘to date’ value for the savings goal, and only updates once you have marked that you have received the income to do so.
-You would have to enter the calculation into AC7, then drag it all the way down to change the rest of the sheet.
+That assigns the ‘to date’ value for the savings goal, and only updates once you have marked that you have received the income to do so (by categorizing a transaction under the selected ‘Net Pay’ category on the Income Settings sheet).
+You will have to enter the calculation into AC7, then drag it all the way down via the fill handle to change the rest of the sheet.

 This does mess up one value in the Savings & Debt sheet, which is in cell J6, the req’d budget calculation.
 This value is calculated by taking the remaining balance, adding the current period budget, and dividing by the periods left.
 Since the ‘amount remaining’ in Column F changed (due to part of the current month balance moving to the ‘Available’ balance), the calculation was thrown off.